 PortfolioStudio’s spread-risk module allows for simultaneously modeling of credit risk and spread risk and facilitates spread-risk decomposition.

 Institutions holding credit portfolios can increase stakeholder value by increasing return/risk, while also ensuring capital adequacy and regulatory compliance.
-This requires five key steps:
+This process, for the most part, requires five key steps:

 - Measuring portfolio risk and ensuring capital adequacy

-- Quantifying each exposure’s incremental impact on portfolio risk
+- Quantifying each exposure’s marginal impact on portfolio risk

 - Setting limits to prevent excessive risk concentrations